doordeck/doordeck-headless-sdk/docs/08_API-ACCOUNT.md

 To register a new ephemeral key, you will need to [generate a new key pair](05_CRYPTO.md#generate-a-key-pair).

 > [!NOTE]
-> When used successfully, the user ID, and user certificate chain from the response are added to the [context manager](06_CONTEXT-MANAGER.md).
+> When used successfully, the user ID and user certificate chain from the response are added to the [context manager](06_CONTEXT-MANAGER.md) and automatically stored in [secure storage](04_INITIALIZE.md#secure-storage).

 ### JVM & Android
 <details>